-When we started Resultant Research, our sister marketing research company, the gold standard of any market study was the CATI system.
+When we started Resultant Research, our sister marketing research company, the CATI system was the gold standard of any market study.

 CATI stands for Computer Assisted Telephone Interview.
 Don’t confuse this with automated robotic calls that drive us all insane.
 A real person did the interviews.

-The computer had a database of possible respondents based upon the study criteria.
+The computer had a database of possible respondents based on the study criteria.

-This could include demographics, product usage, educational levels, income, and everything you needed to fine-tune your audience.
+This could include demographics, product usage, educational levels, income, and everything you need to fine-tune your audience.

-The computer then randomized the respondent phone numbers and dialed them one at a time.
+The computer then randomized the respondent’s phone numbers and dialed them individually.

-If the phone were answered, the interviewer would explain what the study was about and offer the respondent an honorarium to finish the marketing research survey.
-If agreed, the call lasted about 15-20 minutes.
+If the respondent answered the phone, the interviewer would explain the study and offer the respondent an honorarium to finish the marketing research survey.
+If agreed, the call will last about 15-20 minutes.

 The computer showed the interviewer the question to ask, one at a time, and in some cases, randomized those questions to limit bias.

 CATI marketing research relied on its methodology to be projectable.
-Randomize and double-blinded (the researcher asking the questions did not know who commissioned the study).
+They were randomized and double-blinded (the researcher asking the questions did not know who commissioned the study).

 And an element known as “incidence” weighs heavily.
 In shorthand, the incidence was the relationship between the number of people spoken with and the percentage of those that completed the study.

-In work we did in medical devices, (we conducted research on six continents for Medtronic, St Jude Medical (now Abbot), Wright Medical, and Integra Life Sciences) speaking with an interventional cardiologist cost $500 an interview.
-With an N of 500, these studies were uber expensive.
+In the marketing research work, we did in medical devices (we conducted research on six continents for Medtronic, St Jude Medical (now Abbot), Wright Medical, and Integra Life Sciences and Biomimetic), speaking with an interventional cardiologist, surgeons and others cost $500 an interview.
+With an N of 500, these studies were uber-expensive.